Exploring the Future of Wearable Technology: Bhavya Jain’s Summer at NC State

 Jain’s thrilling start at NC State

 Jain’s thrilling start at NC State has been both busy and fruitful, as he has spearheaded two significant projects.
 The first focuses on developing flexible-wearable sensors for pressure-sensing applications.
 The second involves creating an innovative energy harvesting system using a biocompatible battery.
-Jain elaborates, “Developing any physical device requires expertise in electronics, materials and design, and this summer, I got an opportunity to exploit all of them.”
+Jain elaborates, “Developing any physical device requires expertise in electronics, materials and design, and this summer, I got an opportunity to explore all of them.”

 His research on the biocompatible battery addresses a critical environmental issue.
 “From the beginning, mainstream power sources such as commercial batteries and supercapacitors are super toxic and hazardous to the environment.
 We came up with an energy harvesting system aided with a biocompatible battery that harmlessly resorbs in the environment.
 This lightweight battery can significantly reduce carbon footprints and be easily mass-produced at a low cost.”